natewoodward/natewoodward.github.io/_posts/2019-11-25-process-substitution-and-race-conditions.md

 Here we've exposed another problem.
-In addition to the race condition between our script and the `tee` processes, there's also a race condition between the two `tee` processes, so sometimes it prints `"foo\nbar"` and other times it prints `"bar\nfoo"`.
+In addition to the race condition between our script and the `tee` processes, there's also a race condition between the two `tee` process substitutions, so sometimes it prints `"foo\nbar"` and other times it prints `"bar\nfoo"`.

 [The accepted answer](https://stackoverflow.com/a/3403786) from the first SO link only uses one `tee` process,